keewenaw/dvwa-guide-2019/low/Challenge 03: CSRF.md

   <li>(Ideally) Informing you the link didn't work in the way you pretended it would.</li>
 </ol>

 It's never guaranteed to work.
 That's why I'm not showing you how to do it here.
-Consider it extra credit if you want to try anyway :)
+If you want to try it anyway, consider it extra credit :)